DataDog/documentation/content/en/metrics/guide/custom_metrics_governance.md

 1. At the top of the the [Metrics Summary page][6], click the **Configure Metrics** dropdown menu.
 1. Select **Manage tags** to open the [Metrics without Limits™ Tag configuration modal][13].
-1. Configure Tags to create an [Allowlist or a Blocklist][14] of tags.
+1. Configure Tags to create an [allowlist or a blocklist][14] of tags.
 Use the tags associated with unqueried metrics.

-You can optimize without fear of losing key visibility provided on any dashboards, notebooks, monitors, SLOS or API workflows.
+You can optimize without fear of losing key visibility provided on any dashboards, notebooks, monitors, SLOs, or API workflows.
 Based on Datadog's intelligent query insights across thousands of custom metrics customers, we found that using **Metrics without Limits™ on unqueried metrics can reduce the average customer's custom metrics volumes by up to 70%**.

 ## Understand the relative utility of your metrics

 Even though a metric is not queried for the past 30 days, your teams might still derive value from it for incident management and outage remediation.
-Conversely, your teams could be underutilizing existing actively queried metrics.
+Conversely, your teams could be underutilizing existing, actively queried metrics.
 So understanding the relative utility of your metrics is the next recommended step in your governance workflow.

 Metrics without Limits™ provides you with OOTB insights to assess the value of your actively queried metrics with [Metrics Related Assets][15].
 A metrics related asset refers to any Datadog asset, such as a dashboard, notebook, monitor, or SLO that queries a particular metric.
 Use related asset popularity and quantity to evaluate metric utility within your organization, enabling data-driven decisions.
 Gain a better understanding of how your team can use existing metrics to get more value from your observability spend.